SayakaIsBaka/sayaslicer/README.md

 Additionally, clicking on a marker in the table will jump the cursor to its position; right-clicking it will delete it.

 ## Planned features
-- Import markers from a MIDI file
 - Import marker names from [mid2bms](https://mid2bms.net)

 The following features are less likely to be implemented but might be done depending on whether I feel like it or if there's enough demand for it:
 - Copy / paste measures (doesn't make that much sense since markers are stored using their absolute value, maybe something similar to Vim's visual mode?)
-- Better BPM change support (BMSE clipboard support and proper grid display)
+- Better BPM change support (BMSE clipboard support, import BPM changes from MIDI and proper grid display)

 ## Credits
 sayaslicer uses the following libraries: